-In order to test node connectivity by using the GUI or the cmgr command, the root user on the node running the CXFS diagnostics must be able to access a remote shell using the rsh command (as root) on all other nodes in the cluster.
-(This test is not required when using cxfs_admin because it verifies the connectivity of each node as it is added to the cluster.)
+In order to test node connectivity by using the GUI, the root user on the node running the CXFS diagnostics must be able to access a remote shell using the rsh command (as root) on all other nodes in the cluster.
+(This test is not required when using cxfs\admin because it verifies the connectivity of each node as it is added to the cluster.)